jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 More efficient central planning will build socialism faster.
 Rapid growth generates massive amounts of data—production quotas, resource allocation, distribution networks.

 Paper is slow.
 People are slow.
 Decisions take months.
 Inefficiencies compound.
-Planning bureaucracy will grow many times in next decades.
-Inefficiencies will compound.
+Planning bureaucracy will grow many times in the next decades.
+Inefficiencies will compound more.

 Socialism is science.
 Science needs new technologies.